From planks and cedar ropes, to steel and concrete, the Hagwilget Bridge near Hazelton has evolved over a span of well over 150 years.

-Every year, about 50,000 tourists are drawn by the area’s wilderness scenery, outdoors opportunities and cultural interests to cross the bridge and visit historic Old Town Hazleton, Kispiox Village and the K’San Historical Village and Museum.
+Every year, about 50,000 tourists are drawn by the area’s wilderness scenery, outdoors opportunities and cultural interests to cross the 140-metre long steel and cable bridge and visit historic Old Town Hazelton, Kispiox Village and the K’San Historical Village and Museum.
 Interpretive signs are posted by the bridge, and nearby Eagle Down Trail offers a dazzling look at the Seven Sister Mountains.
 About 29 metres north, the concrete footings of a 1914 bridge remain.

 The second suspension bridge was also built of wood, with additional supports added.
 It spanned about 150 feet across the craggy Bulkley River canyon, some 200 feet above the rushing waters.
 Telegraph wire abandoned by Morison’s employer, was later used to strengthen the bridge.

 These bridges were part of a vital trade route which connected the Gitxsan and Wet’suwet’en communities, and other inland First Nations communities, with coastal First Nations.
 Hunters, traders, explorers and prospectors travelled its six-foot width.